Why We Use Yamamoto Limestone Neoprene (And Have Since 1987)

 Why limestone matters

-It also means the neoprene comes into contact with your skin without the petrochemical baggage.
-Unlike natural rubber, it contains no latex, making it suitable for people with latex sensitivities.
+It also offers a cleaner material profile against the skin, without the petrochemical dependency associated with traditional oil-based neoprene.
+Unlike natural rubber, it contains no latex, making it a suitable option for people with latex sensitivities.

 The performance case

-The closed cell content of Yamamoto neoprene sits above 93% — some 22–33% higher than competitor materials, which typically land in the 60–70% range.
-Each of those cells is sealed and nitrogen-filled, meaning the rubber doesn't absorb water, doesn't get heavy in the surf, and dries fast.
+Yamamoto neoprene has a closed-cell structure of over 93% — around 22–33% higher than competitor materials, which typically sit in the 60–70% range.
+Each of these cells is sealed and nitrogen-filled, reducing water absorption and resulting in a lighter, warmer, and faster-drying wetsuit.

-You can stretch Yamamoto to its maximum over 2,000 times without it bagging out.
-Conventional neoprene loses its shape at around 300.
-That's not a small difference — it's the difference between a suit that lasts and one that doesn't.
+Yamamoto neoprene can be stretched to its maximum over 2,000 times while maintaining its shape.
+Conventional neoprene typically begins to lose its form after around 300 cycles.
+That’s not a small difference — it’s the difference between a wetsuit that keeps its fit and lasts season after season, and one that doesn’t.

 The environmental picture